 Baltimore Multifamily Market Overview

-Baltimore’s vacancy rate hovered around ~7.5% throughout the year, remaining near long-term norms and well below levels seen in metros facing sustained oversupply.
+Baltimore’s multifamily vacancy rate hovered around 7.5% throughout the year, remaining near long-term norms and well below levels seen in metros facing sustained oversupply.
 At the same time, the market absorbed more than 1,350 units, closely matching new deliveries.
 This balance between absorption and supply helped stabilize occupancy, limit concession pressure, and reinforce Baltimore’s reputation as a lower-volatility multifamily market.

 3. Rent Growth Moderated but Remained Positive